-- 4.12.
-Named participants are those individual researchers who are nominated for the particular roles identified for each grant opportunity. - 4.13.
-Named participants under the NISDRG may be nominated under the following roles: - a.
-Chief Investigators (CIs); and - b.
-Partner Investigators (PIs). - 4.14.
-All named participants in an application must: - a. satisfy the eligibility criteria for the role they are to perform; and - b. take responsibility for the authorship and intellectual content of the application, appropriately citing sources and acknowledging significant contributions, including from third parties. - 4.15.
-A project cannot commence until all named participants meet the eligibility criteria in these grant guidelines.
+- 4.13 Named participants are those individual researchers who are nominated for the particular roles identified for each grant opportunity. - 4.14 Named participants under the NISDRG may be nominated under the following roles: - a.
+Chief Investigators (CIs); and

+- b.
+Partner Investigators (PIs). - 4.15 All named participants in an application must: - a. satisfy the eligibility criteria for the role they are to perform; and - b. take responsibility for the authorship and intellectual content of the application, appropriately citing sources and acknowledging significant contributions, including from third parties; and - c. be Australian citizens or Australian residents. - 4.16 A project cannot commence until all named participants meet the eligibility criteria in these grant guidelines.